git-filesystem/git-filesystem.js/README.md

 - Overwriting a file
 - Deleting a file

-- Creating read-only snapshots (tags)
+- Creating tags
-- Reading files from snapshots (tags)
+- Reading files from tags

 ## Installation